galexramirez/entity/README.md

-Invoicing Cyclical for Community in Odoo 17
+Entity for Community in Odoo 17
 ==============================================
-* Invoicing Cyclical for Odoo 17 community edition
+* Entity for Odoo 17 community edition

 Installation
 ============